vedantwagh19/Bribery_Detection/README.md

 # Bribery Detection
 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1aub2MaNlcZkgQc3_CS8aF1R0sKxXtRQO?usp=sharing)

 Bribery Detection is implemented with YOLOv4, DeepSort, and TensorFlow.
 YOLOv4 is a state of the art algorithm that uses deep convolutional neural networks to perform object detections.
-We can take the output of YOLOv4 feed these object detections into Deep SORT (Simple Online and Realtime Tracking with a Deep Association Metric) in order to create a highly accurate object tracker, which would track people,bags,envelope throughout the video and raising alert if any exchange of bag or envelope takes place.
+We can take the output of YOLOv4 feed these object detections into Deep SORT (Simple Online and Realtime Tracking with a Deep Association Metric) in order to create a highly accurate object tracker, which would track people, bags, envelope throughout the video and raising alert if any exchange of bag or envelope takes place.

 # How To Run It on Colab